The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 You can also use other sources of carbohydrates such as oats and bran in the natural state, along with fruits and milk.
 Processed cereals can be replaced with gluten-free oatmeal.

-Complex Carbohydrates – You need to eat as often as possible.
+Complex Carbs – You need to eat as often as possible.

 • High in fiber